 How to Save Money on Heating Bills this Winter

-The winters in Harrisburg, Pennsylvania are notorious for being long, hard and cold.
+The winters are notorious for being long and cold.
 Just because you expect your heating bills to skyrocket during the colder season, doesn’t mean that you can’t save money as well.
 The following tips can help you do just that!

 1. Dress in Layers

 While your first temptation might be to reach for the thermostat and turn the heat up a few more degrees when you’re chilly, you’ll see an increase in your heating bills if you do so.
 Instead, reach for a warm sweatshirt and add some cozy socks.
 Keep some blankets on the back of your couch for snuggling into while you’re watching television.